caspa142/Delivrable-brahim/README.md

 ## Bonus task: 2 Setting Up a Helm Chart for Your Application
+The folder containing the helm chart is ts-techical-test-app.
 In this guide, we'll walk you through the process of creating a Helm Chart for your application and defining configurable parameters using Helm.

 ###  Step 1: Create a Helm Chart for Your Application